-- 36) THE GRID - 36.1 At the end of the qualifying practice, the fastest time achieved by each driver in each session will be officially published. - The grid for Qualifying race 1 will be drawn up in the order of the fastest qualifying time achieved by each driver 1 in Q1.
+36) THE GRID

+- 36.1 At the end of the qualifying practice, the fastest time achieved by each driver in each session will be officially published. - The grid for the race will be drawn up in the order of the fastest qualifying time achieved by each driver in the qualifying practice.
 Should two or more drivers have identical times, priority will be given to the one who set it first.
-Driver 1 will be the starting driver.